openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

     --scopes=gke-default,compute-rw,storage-rw
 ```

-The above command will create a node pool named `default-pool` made of n1-standard-1 (vCPU: 1, RAM 3.75GB, DISK: 30GB) VMs.
+The above command will create a node pool named `default-pool` consisting of n1-standard-1 (vCPU: 1, RAM 3.75GB, DISK: 30GB) VMs.

 You will use the default pool to run the following OpenFaaS services:
 * API [Gateway](https://github.com/openfaas/faas) and Kubernetes [Operator](https://github.com/openfaas-incubator/openfaas-operator)